ofajs/ofa-v4-docs/docs/en/api/props/html.md

 ## Template Syntax Usage

-You can also use the `:html` attribute in the template to set corresponding attribute values for the target element.
+You can also use the `:html` property in the template to set corresponding property values for the target element.
 This is particularly useful in component rendering.
 Here is an example:

 <comp-viewer comp-name="html-demo">